Regular attendance is important to your child's success, children are expected to come to school every day.

 Attendance and achievement are closely linked and good habits, developed early in life do have an impact on levels of achievement.

-Registration takes place at 9am for all morning and full time children, classroom doors are closed at 9.05am and children who arrive after this time must report to the school office.
+Registration takes place at 8.45am for all children in the Reception to Year 6 classes, classroom doors are closed at 8.50am and children who arrive after this time must report to the school office.

 We will work with parents and the education welfare service to improve attendance where a pupil's attendance percentage falls below the school’s expectation and becomes a concern.